-The Tig also covers travel, living, fashion and beauty.
+The Tig also covered travel, living, fashion and beauty.
 How did you come up with the concept for a lifestyle site?
-What has been the most rewarding aspect of launching The Tig?

 The concept was really to have a hub for all the things I find exciting.
 There’s no strategy to it, which is perhaps the reason for its success.
 It just organically comes from me about the things I want to share.
 The think pieces I write about empowerment and self-identification are the real heart of the site.
 Maybe [readers] come to the site because they’re in search of the perfect blowout, but they end up walking away from it thinking, ‘I’m enough.
 Wow, that’s a great reminder.’
 For me, that has been the real joy.

 I love to work, to be honest.
-On my perfect day, I would wake up late, take my dogs for a walk, do some yoga, work on The Tig and have a great sashimi lunch.
+On my perfect day, I would wake up late, take my dogs for a walk, do some yoga and have a great sashimi lunch.
 And, because I love to work, if I was able to go and shoot one scene, then that would be fantastic for a little creative impulse.
 Then I would have a really great dinner with friends.
 I love to cook.
 I’m pretty low-key.
 I travel so much that, in my downtime, I really relish the quiet.